GateNLP/neural-indexer/README.md

 To ingest, place content in the directory specified in the `.env` file.

-Files must be a series of gzipped JSON files, with one JSON object per line, with the extension `.json.gz`.
+Files should be in one or more JSON files (optionally gzipped), with one JSON document per line.
+It is expected each document has a `doc_id` field with a unique ID, this can be modified by altering the logstash ingest config.
+For an example of a custom config, see `logstash/ingest/pipeline/ingest-gatetweet.conf`.

 A dashboard called "Tweet Ingest Overview" is automatically created in Kibana, which displays information about the progress of the ingest.